aadilpopat/framework/README.md

 1. Setup a local site pointed to the `root` directory

-2. Import the included database
+2. Create a Databse and import the included tables from the `db_frameworklocal.sql` file

 3. Open the `wp-config.php` file and input your DB Username, Password and Database Name